Bzver/DLC-Toolkit/README.md

 ### dlc_track_refiner.py

 #### Functionality
-A comprehensive GUI tool for refining DLC tracking data.
-It allows users to manually correct, interpolate, delete, and swap tracks for individual instances (animals) across video frames.
-Key features include:
+A GUI for refining DLC tracking data.
+It allows for manually correcting, interpolating, deleting, and swapping tracks for individual animals across video frames.
 - **Interactive video and prediction display:** Overlays DLC predictions (keypoints, skeletons, bounding boxes) on video frames.
 - **Manual keypoint and bounding box editing:** Users can drag and drop keypoints and entire bounding boxes to correct mislabeled or inaccurate predictions.
 - **Track manipulation:**